Repair reMarkable Cloud & Updates

 What is going on?

+Hi!
+Something lovely today.
 Starting this year I picked up my reMarkable 2 e-ink tablet again and wanted to use it.
-I already observed before, if the device was turned of for “a while”, it would need two attempts to start: First would get stuck in the bootscreen, the second then load to the normal PIN-entry.
+A while ago I experimented with running Entware on it, but have not re-enabled it, I thought… However, I already observed before, if the device was turned of for “a while”, it would need two attempts to start: First would get stuck in the bootscreen, the second then load to the normal PIN-entry.
 It did bother me a little, but as the software was working otherwise fine… I did not address it.

 Broken DNS Resolution

-First off, I attempted to perform a system update - maybe they broke it in my older software version (I always keep auto-updates disabled for this device) and already addressed my issue.
+First off, I attempted to perform a system update - maybe reMarkable broke it in my older software version (I always keep auto-updates disabled for this device) and already addressed my issue.
 Sadly, the device also refused to download any firmware update as their server could not be reached - annoying!
-Luckly, reMarkable offers SSH-connections to their device using a randomized device-password, so one can directly interact with the Linux under the hood.
+Luckily, reMarkable offers SSH-connections to their device using a randomized device-password, so one can directly interact with the Linux under the hood.

 root@reMarkable:~# systemctl status systemd-resolved